nifty-lil-tricks/testing/README.md

   test suite for testing with loaded plugins through a simple to use interface.
 - Teardown functionality for restoring the state of the environment after tests have run.
+- Ready-made plugins to get started with straight-away.

 ### Setup tests